 Potluck and Program

 Twenty-five adults and four children attended the kick-off event for Earth Stewardship East at Merikay Smith's garden.
 We ate Chicago pizza and lots of delicious vegetable dishes.
 Despite rain we had a great time together -- kids left with tadpoles from the pond and it cleared enough for many to enjoy the garden.
 Kate Cummings shared our goals and elicited comments.

 Merikay spoke on Pope Francis' encyclical Laudato Si, "Care for the Earth: Care for the Poor."
-This parallels the spring social for the LDS Earth Stewardship group held in SLCl.
-Check our Blog for posts on the Pope's encyclical.
+Our first meeting topic of Pope Francis' encyclical parallels the spring social for the LDS Earth Stewardship group held in Salt Lake City.

 Check our website's "Inspiration" section for posts on the Pope's encyclical.